 Keystone Exams (KE) are administered at the end of Keystone aligned courses listed below.
 For students not scoring advanced or proficient, retests will be offered in future semesters.
 For students choosing to retest, remediation will be made available.
-Students must obtain a score of advanced or proficient on these exams prior to the end of their junior year.
-For students who have not scored proficient or advanced, graduation courses or project-based assessments (PBAs) defined by PDE must be completed during the students' senior years.
-Time for these courses or PBAs will be built into student schedules to ensure a means of proving proficiency prior to graduation.
+Students must obtain a score of advanced or proficient on these exams prior to graduation or meet one of the four pathways through Act 158 of the Pennsylvania Department of Education.